zhenglena/bd-executor-service-ring/README.md

    1. What service clients does it need access to?
 1. What method will the *user* call to update their devices?
    1. Which version does the firmware get updated to?

-**Hey, what's up with the models for the services?**

-Well spotted!
-To provide you with more concrete examples of Coral modeling, the dependency service's were originally generated from XML.
-That XML source is in the `model/` directory, while the generated code is in `com.amazon.ata.executorservice.coralgenerated`.
-You won't need to update either the models or generated code, but we hope they will be a good reference and extra practice with Coral.

 Phase 0 is complete when:
 - You have found the classes mentioned above and can answer the